Bite-Analytics/bhaiinderjeetsinghji/gurmat-sangeet.md

 It is this living, disciplined, deeply spiritual tradition that **Bhai Inderjeet Singh Ji** has dedicated his life to — a path of Kirtan and seva rooted not in performance, but in devotion.

+It is this living, disciplined, deeply spiritual tradition that Bhai Inderjeet Singh Ji has dedicated his life to — a path of Kirtan and seva rooted not in performance, but in devotion.

+Bhai Inderjeet singh Ji emphasised Gurbani over the Sangeet — yet never as one apart from the other.
+For him, the shabad and the music went hand in hand, each carrying the other so that the core message could be truly conveyed in purity and Gurbani remains superior.

+Bhai Inderjeet Singh Ji often said that Kirtan is not a skill.
+It is a virtue, gifted only to the blessed.

 </div>